leighryffel/mocktail-menu/README.md

  - Photos of all mocktails
  - Header, navigation bar
  - Buttons to display drinks by "vibes" or "seasons"
+ - Form of some kind that uploads a new drink and persists

 ## API Data We Will Use
 www.thecocktaildb.com/api/